jdorick/PneumoVision/README.md

 # Description

 Developed two convolutional neural network models with VGG-16 and ResNet to classify fourteen respiratory illnesses through chest X-rays.
-After determining that ResNet was the more efficient model, a web application titled PnuemoVision was developed to provide real-time diagnoses for users on their uploaded chest X-rays.
+After determining that ResNet was the more efficient model, a web application titled PneumoVision was developed to provide real-time diagnoses for users on their uploaded chest X-rays.